Arianism: Beliefs

 Little of Arius's own work survives except in quotations selected for polemical purposes by his opponents, and there is no certainty about what theological and philosophical traditions formed his thought.
 The influence from the One of Neoplatonism was widespread throughout the Eastern Roman Empire, and this influenced Arius.

 Arius's basic premise is that only God is independent of existing.
 Since the Son is dependent, he must, therefore, be called a creature.
 Arians put forward a question for their belief: "Has God birthed Jesus willingly or unwillingly?"
 This question was used to argue that Jesus is dependent for his existence since Jesus exists only because God wants him to be.

 Arianism taught that the Logos was a divine being created by God the Father before the world's creation, serving as the medium for creation, and that the Son of God is subordinate to the Father.
 The concept of the Logos refers to an inner attribute of God associated with wisdom.
 Jesus is identified as the Logos due to a supposed resemblance to this inner aspect of God's nature.

-A verse from Proverbs was used that, according to Arianism, spoke of the creation of the Son by God: "The Lord created me at the beginning of his work."
+According to Arianism, a verse from the Book of Proverbs spoke of the creation of the Son by God: "The Lord created me at the beginning of his work."
 Therefore, they posited, the Son was rather the very first and the most perfect of God's creatures, and he was called "God" only by the Father's permission and power.
 The term "Son" is ambiguous, as Arians use adoptionist theology to support the belief that Jesus was created ex nihilo by the Father.

 Arians do not believe in the traditional doctrine of the Trinity.
 The letter of the Arian bishop Auxentius of Durostorum regarding the Arian missionary Ulfilas (c.
 311–383) gives an overview of Arian beliefs.
 Ulfilas, ordained by Arian bishop Eusebius of Nicomedia, became a missionary to the Goths and believed that God the Father, the "unbegotten" Almighty, is the only true God.
 According to Auxentius, Ulfilas believed the Son of God, Jesus, the "only-begotten god", was begotten before time began.
 The Holy Spirit, he wrote, is the illuminating and sanctifying power of God.
 Using 1 Corinthians 8:5–6 as a proof text:

 Indeed, even though there may be so-called gods in heaven or on earth—as in fact there are many gods and many lords/masters—yet for us there is one God (Gk. theos – θεός), the Father, from whom are all things and for whom we exist, and one Lord/Master (kyrios – κύριος), Jesus Christ, through whom are all things and through whom we exist.